Trans-Code/organizer-manual/accessibility/README.md

 Code in particular can be hard to see for anybody.
 The font tends to be small and not double-spaced, so if you're doing any demonstrations on a large screen, make sure your font is very large.
-Finding where to enlarge the type on the command line or in a text editor can also be hard, so have your coaches walk your attendees through that.
+Finding where to enlarge the type on the command line or in a text editor can also be hard, so have your volunteers walk your attendees through that.
 It will make it easier for them to read and debug.

 ### Hard of hearing or Deaf attendees

 Again, working with attendees who are hard of hearing will go best with a flexible coach.
-Speak to your coaches about using text-based communication (chat, whiteboard) during the tutorial for attendees who are Deaf or hard of hearing.
-Remind coaches to look at their attendees when speaking to them, as there may be people who read lips.
+Speak to your volunteers about using text-based communication (chat, whiteboard) during the tutorial for attendees who are Deaf or hard of hearing.
+Remind volunteers to look at their attendees when speaking to them, as there may be people who read lips.
 Also, find out if any of your attendees will be bringing interpreters; you will want to provide them with food and a space to sit!